DevArrowsmith/cv/cv.md

 ### 📚 Self-Tuition

-Thanks to the wealth of knowledge shared by the community I've been able to train myself to create full-stack web apps.
+Thanks to the wealth of knowledge shared by the community I've been able to train myself in full-stack development.

 I started by learning JavaScript, then complemented this with HTML and CSS to produce static pages.
 I developed my back-end skills, learning to create MySQL databases and manage them using homemade Express APIs.
 I've also tinkered with MongoDB and Mongoose.
 I've created several React front-ends with responsive stlying.
 I've also produced testing suites using Jest, Chai, Mocha, Supertest and React Testing Library.

 Once I find employment in the industry I'll continue to cultivate my skills in my own time, as much for entertainment as for proffessional reasons.

-Coding is fun! ^__^
+### ✏️ Project Planning

+As a professional scientist I've a lot of experience of project planning.
+The profession involves devising solutions to complex problems and selecting optimal routes on the basis of cost, efficiency, urgency and other factors.
+It encourages careful pre-consideration prior to action.
+I apply this skill to coding.
+I take a reasonable amount of time to devise my approach prior to commencing a project.

+Flexibility is also vital.
+Circumstances can change and new information can justify a change of approach mid-project.
+I'm sufficiently flexible to encorporate new approaches into existing strategy.

 ###